Effects of smoking on your oral health

 Here are some top tips to keep your mouth healthy and happy:

 - See your dentist for regular check-ups.
-They can look out for early signs of mouth cancer as well as signs of gum disease masked by smoking
+They can look out for early signs of mouth cancer as well as signs of gum disease that may have been masked by smoking

 - Brush your teeth twice a day, with fluoride toothpaste